-Filed by the Registrant oxtimes Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-No fee required.
+Filed d bv th ne Registrant ⊠ Filed by a Party other than the Registrant □ - appropriate box: × Preliminary Proxy Statement Confidential for the Commission Only (so normitted by Bule 146 6(c)(2)) fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) nitive Proxy Statement nitive Additional Materials citing Material Pursuant to §240.14a-12 Conc mutonal i diodalit to 32-10.
+Fila 12 Alaska Air Group, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pavi ment d of Filing Fee (Check the appropriate box): . ay. ⊠ ·

-- Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-□ Fee paid previously with preliminary materials.

-- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid:
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (2) Description or other underlying value of transporting computed pursuant to Evoluting Act Dule 0.44 (act forth the amount on which (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

 (2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

 (4) Date Filed: